Charlie-279/recipes-and-ratings-data-analysis/README.md

 This project makes use of two datasets from food.com, one containing recipes and the other containing reviews and ratings submitted for the recipes in the first dataset.
 These two datasets were then left merged into one larger dataset, which makes it easier to work with and to identify which ratings correspond to wihch recipes.
 This resulting dataset contains 234429 rows and 26 columns, and but only some of the columns are relevant to my analysis.
 These columns are:
 - 'id': ID of each recipe
+- 'n_ingredients': number of ingredients used in the recipe
+- 'rating': rating for the review of the recipe
 - 'recipe_avg_rating': average rating of each recipe
-- 'n_ingredients': number of ingredients used in the recipe

 ## Cleaning and EDA